tawi1/Tile-Prefab-Placer/docs/source/gettingstarted.rst

 Installation
 ------------

-To use Lumache, first install it using pip:
+To use Tile Prefab Placer steps:

+- Download & import from unity asset store
+- Initilization window will be open automatically first time or you can open it manually in toolbar '604Spirit/MapEditor/Window/Map Creator Initilizaiton'

+(/images/InitilizationWindow.png)

 .. code-block:: console